boehmax/protocols/Protein/PFE-CODH.md

 - Positively charged electrode no Polymyxin (see charge graph of ChCODH-II, so maybe negatively charged surface would have worked...)
 - Pre reduced Enzyme
 Those all didn't worked.
 From Patricia I got the tip that the buffer makes a huge difference here, before I always used HEPES, but she recommended MES.
 I know that pH 7 is not in the buffering range any longer, but that is also used by others.[1]
 I also tried HEPES at pH 7 and I didn't get a current.
+This seems to be also important for when diluting protein in, for drop-casting.

 The protocol above does not produce a stable film.
 After 6 cycle current was still decreasing, I hadn't had time to optimise it yet :(